chrisblakley/dark-souls-error-handlers/README.md

-# dark-souls-error-handlers
+An error handler inspired by Dark Souls.

-Error handlers inspired by Dark Souls.
+Include this file using ```require_once('dark_souls_error_handler.php');``` to enable.

-When you're ready to start playing, include or require the appropriate file for the language you're working in.
+Thy intent is to persevere... to the bitter end, hmm?

-Prepare to die.
+Hah hah hah!
+Good, good.
+What is bravery, without a dash of recklessness!